 transferring to new Brunswick

 After an extended Christmas period with our respective families, the van had a long break of its own.
 Come February however, we needed to officially become residents of New Brunswick.
 We knew that transferring the van from British Columbia to New Brunswick would be a pain, but we really had no idea just how hard it would be!
-I figured the road trip would the hardest part.
+I figured the road trip would the difficult part.

 The most I knew of the process before the move was that the van would need to pass a maintenance check to be able to be registered and insured in BC.
 The main issue with this, I thought, was that since BC doesn’t require annual maintenance checks, there was a chance it would fail.
 As it turned out, the van passed the maintenance check (cost: $50) almost with flying colours.
 The New Brunswick mechanic was actually shocked to see a vehicle with such little rust underneath since the vast majority of cars here have damage from the copious salt used on the roads.